Janvdk5/fulmairCubeSatLaunch/README.md

 Contributions are welcome from members of 2023 Darwin-payload and Darwin-software, please just let us know before you do!
 Open an issue or submit a pull request if you would like to improve the codebase.

+Pls edit this as and where is needed, thank you Julia for all the work so far!

 ## 📬 Contact

 For more information about the rocktry team, please reach out to the Endeavour Rockets Payload Team at **[team@endeavourrockets.com](mailto:team@endeavourrockets.com)**.